Clustering-based redshift estimation: method and application to data: Clustering-based redshift estimation

-If this correlation is significantly greater than random, it implies that the field $\delta F$ contains sources at redshift $z$ (we first ignore the small modulation possibly induced by gravitational magnification and discuss it in section~\ref{sec:lensing}).
-Here we note that the flux fluctuation $\delta F_\lambda$ can be a continuous field (e.g. CMB temperature) or a discrete one (e.g. galaxies).
-This indicates that it is possible to extract statistical information on the redshift distribution of an arbitrary dataset from measurements of this cross-correlation as a function of redshift.
-To first order, the correlation in Equation~\ref{eq:main} can be used directly to test for the absence of objects in $\delta F_{\lambda}$ at redshift $z$. \\
+Here we note that the flux fluctuation $\delta F_\lambda$ is not restricted to discrete objects, like galaxies, quasars or GRBs, but can also be a continuous field such as the infrared background or a millimetric temperature map.
+Eq.~\ref{eq:main} indicates that the observable $C_{\rm obs}$ can be used to extract some information on the redshift distribution of an arbitrary dataset.
+A lack of correlation can be used to test for the absence of objects in $\delta F_{\lambda}$ at redshift $z_0$.

+We note that the calibration of photometric redshifts with observed spectra makes use of the quantity $C_{\rm obs}$ through correlations between a known redshift and the observable $\delta F_{\lambda}$ (or similarly a color), but restricts the spatial dependence to $r_p=0$.
+One of the main limitations of photometric redshifts is due to the fact that the correlation $C_{\rm obs}(\lambda,r_p=0,z)$ measured for different objects at different redshifts can lead to the same amplitude which gives rise to degeneracies between redshifts and colors.

-When using observed spectra to calibrate photometric redshifts, one makes use of the correlation given in Eq.~\ref{eq:main}, the correlation between a known redshift and the observable $\delta F_{\lambda}$ (or similarly a color), but ignores the spatial dependence.
-An important point of this paper is that the environment (or projected environment) of a source can be treated as an observable which, in a statistical context, is a powerful indicator of its properties, including its redshift.
-Due to overlapping objects along the line-of-sight, the projected environment is often a noise-dominated quantity.
+An important point of this paper is that the (projected) environment of a source can be treated as an observable which, in a statistical context, can be a powerful indicator of its properties, including its redshift.
+Due to the existence of overlapping objects along the line-of-sight, the projected environment is often a noise-dominated quantity.
 However, if one is interested in estimating the redshift of an ensemble of objects, the mean projected environment can become a signal-dominated quantity and a useful source of information.
-We now show how to make use of this information to infer a redshift distribution for the ensemble of objects.
-A few authors have explored this avenue \citep[e.g.~]{New:08, Matt:10,Schu:10,Matt:12,McQ:13} and considered approaching the problem from a theoretical and global point of view.
-Here we take a different approach, taking into account its applicability to real-world datasets, emphasizing the interest of using small scale clustering information.
+We now show how to make use of this information to infer the redshift distribution of a population for which we only know the angular positions on the sky.